BookOps-CAT/bookops-worldcat/docs/index.md

 The wrapper supports at the moment only OAuth 2.0 endpoints and flows, specifically it uses Client Credential Grant and Access Token.

 [WorldCat Search API](https://www.oclc.org/developer/develop/web-services.en.html) provides developer-level access to WorldCat for bibliographic, holdings and location data.
-It requires credentials (WSkey only) that can be obtain from OCLC.
+It requires credentials (WSkey only) that can be obtained from OCLC.
 It allows searching and retrieving bibliographic records for books, videos, music, etc.
 BookOps wrapper offers following operations:

 + SRU (query in a form of a CQL Search)